aaronlevin/open-business/grant-applications/victories/FACTOR-CMDA-2013-02-14/README.md

 # FACTOR: Collective Initiatives - Marketing of Canadian Music on Digital Platforms

-Documents herein represent materials submitted in support of the above titled grant.
-The grant was submitted on February 14, 2013.
+This grant was primarily written by Marie Flanagan, with support from Aaron Levin, Paisley Sim, and Paul Lawton.

+Incredible editorial insight was provided by Weird Canada's team of amazing volunteers: Myke Atkinson, Johnnie Regalado, Bryce Warnes, Joel LeBlanc, Jonathan Carrol, Millie Roy, JT Stephen, Chris Bateman, Michael Deane, Marie-Pier Gagnon, Jesse Locke, Jordan Voith, Derek Brooks, Jim Cuming, Alexandre Vailancourt, Alex Bourque, and Colleen Flanagan.

 Certain documents are not included, such as our marketing plan.
+Mainly to protect the innocent.